The INTEGRO-E is a fully electric version of the ACESO ambulance and It retains all of its ground breaking features.

 We wanted to address these problems from the outset and in the INTEGRO-E we think we have achieved this.

 To eliminate the need for long periods of charging downtime we can utilise the trailer concept.
-If each ambulance depot had a charging station that had a number of extra battery trailers on constant charge, we could simply replace one depleted trailer for another.
+If each ambulance depot had a charging station that had a second battery trailer on constant charge, we could simply replace one depleted trailer for another.
 This is the concept behind the INTEGRO-E.

-Based on the above concept we now have a fully electric ambulance that can be driven on a C1 license that doesn’t have any downtime for recharging.
+Based on the above concept we now have a fully electric ambulance that can be driven on a standard B license that doesn’t have any downtime for recharging.

 The whole process takes around four minutes.
 The depleted trailer is pulled into the charging station onto a charging point which moves the trailers up to charge and across to the pickup point where they are lowered ready for collection.
 The charging station size is determined by the number of trailer housed in it.

 We estimate that the INTEGRO-E would have a range of 190 miles of battery trailer power alone before the trailer required changing, but the main battery pack in the ambulance is estimated to give up to a 3000 mile range.
 This is a result of the clever regenerative system designed into the braking system and gearbox.
 The later generating power when the gearbox changes down through a series of four specially designed electric motors which feed electrical power back to the batteries to replace the charge used in accelerating.

 All paramedics employed by the NHS have C1 HGV licences So the 4.250 ton limit is irrelevant

 For these paramedics we have the INTEGRO-ER, meaning extended range.
 This ambulance retains the detachable trailer concept and looks exactly the same as the ACESO / INTEGRO-E. We have merely installed more batteries to extend the vehicles range.
 These are all housed in the main vehicles chassis as we now have a total vehicle weight of up to 7.5 tons.